-You can deduct all business travel expenses, including travel from one job site to another; travel to a temporary assignment (generally one year or less) that is outside your general area of residence; travel between primary and secondary jobs; and all other cab, bus, train, airline, and automobile expenses.
-Normal commuting expenses to your primary job cannot be deducted.
-If your home is your principal place of business, you can deduct daily transportation expenses from your home to any work location.
+Business related travel expenses are still deductible under the new law.
+This includes business travel between job sites, travel to a temporary assignment (generally one year or less) that is outside your general area of residence, travel between primary and secondary jobs, and all other cab, bus, train, airline, and automobile expenses.
+Any regular commuting expenses to your primary job cannot be deducted.
+The Tax Cuts and Jobs Act changed the deductibility of unreimbursed employee expenses.
+Previously if a taxpayer incurred business travel expenses that the company did not reimburse, they could deduct these on their individual income tax return (subject to limitations), but under the recent law changes this is no longer allowed.